thansen0/fastllm.cpp/src/readme.md

  - APIKeyEnforcerBase - The base class.
  - APIKeyEnforcer - Compares keys against a defined list in the config file, under the `api_keys` label.
  - APIKeyEnforcerTB - Uses the key list from APIKeyEnforcer, but adds token bucket rate limiting.
+ - APIKeyEnforcerTBAddUser - APIKeyEnforcerTB, but checks API for newly added users

 ## Config File

 In `server.cpp`, if the config file does not receive arguments required for a class, it will default to a simpler class.
-So if you don't include `token_bucket_burst` and `token_bucket_rate`, it will not use the token bucket `APIKeyEnforcerTB` implementation and will instead use `APIKeyEnforcer`.
+So if you don't use `verify_user_url` it will not use `APIKeyEnforcerTBAddUser` and will default to `APIKeyEnforcerTB`.
+Along those lines if you don't include `token_bucket_burst` and `token_bucket_rate`, it will not use the token bucket `APIKeyEnforcerTB` implementation and will instead use `APIKeyEnforcer`.

 Similarly if you don't include `post_request_url`, the server will use `RecordRequests` by default.